Propagator positivity bounds for cosmological correlators: Introduction

-Our main result is a tower of two-sided positivity bounds (see \eqref{eqn:pos}), which must be obeyed by cosmological correlators at every order in the EFT expansion if they were produced by unitarity/causal physics.
-We demonstrate that these are satisfied in several explicit UV completions, summarised in Figure~\ref{fig:main}.
-For instance, the first EFT interaction beyond mass and kinetic counterterms, schematically $c_2 \partial^4 \phi^2$, must obey $c_2 > 0$ on Minkowski.
+Our main result is a tower of two-sided positivity bounds [see \eqref{eqn:pos}], which must be obeyed by cosmological correlators at every order in the EFT expansion if they were produced by unitarity/causal physics.
+We demonstrate that these are satisfied in several explicit UV completions, summarised in Fig.~\ref{fig:main}.
+For instance, the first EFT interaction beyond mass and kinetic counterterms, schematically $c_2 \, \partial^4 \phi^2$, must obey $c_2 > 0$ on Minkowski.
 On de Sitter, we show that $c_2$ is no longer always positive and we establish a new bound:

 where $\Lambda$ is the EFT cut-off and $\text{Im} \, \Sigma$ is the decay width of $\phi$ due to the spacetime background.
-In the Minkowski limit $H \to 0$, this decay width vanishes exponentially and we recover $c_2 > 0$.
 We are able to similarly map the infinite tower of EFT constraints that exist on Minkowski---the analogue of the EFThedron for two-point interactions---onto new bounds for dS EFTs at every order.
 Just like \eqref{eqn:intro_c2}, these bounds mix the conservative and dissipative parts of the EFT.
 When applied to observable signals from inflation---e.g. the squeezed limit of the scalar bispectrum---they therefore bound the decay of the cosmological collider oscillations in terms of the non-oscillating EFT background.

+An important feature of the EFT that we introduce below is that it contains---in addition to the usual $c_n$ coefficients of Minkowski---another series of coefficients $\gamma_n'$ that capture the low-energy decay due to the de Sitter spacetime background:

+In practice, positivity on de Sitter [e.g., \eqref{eqn:intro_c2}] constrains $c_n$ in terms of $\gamma_n'$.
+A useful way to visualise these bounds is to define modified $c_n$ coefficients that include dissipative corrections.
+For instance

+is defined so that positivity \eqref{eqn:intro_c2} implies $g_2 > 0$.
+Analogous $g_{n > 2}$ are defined in \eqref{eqn:g_from_c} and obey the tower of two-sided and non-linear bounds recently discovered on Minkowski (see Fig.~\ref{fig:main}).

+The relative size of the dissipative corrections depends on the background Hubble rate, which can be viewed as setting the ``temperature'' of the environment.
+When the new degrees of freedom at the EFT cut-off $\Lambda$ are ``cold,'' i.e., $\Lambda \gg H$, then the $\gamma_n'$ coefficients are exponentially suppressed and $g_n \approx c_n$ (the EFT matching is not affected by the de Sitter background).
+When the new degrees of freedom are ``hot'', i.e. $\Lambda \ll H$, then $\gamma_n' \sim \mathcal{O} (1)$ and $g_n$ can differ significantly from $c_n$ (dissipation affects the EFT matching).
+Below we adopt units in which $H=1$, and indeed find